-Watch A Naked Lin-Manuel Miranda Sing In A Los Angeles Crosswalk
+Watch A Nearly Nude Lin-Manuel Miranda Sing On A Los Angeles Crosswalk

 “In the original production of ‘Hair’ the entire cast got naked,” Miranda said.
 “But both CBS and the state of California have told us we can’t be nude in the crosswalk.
 Then again, people told me that Alexander Hamilton wasn’t a Puerto Rican rapper with beautiful brown eyes.”

-Miranda and Corden then proceed to perform the “Let the Sunshine In” portion of the song wearing nothing but glorious, floor-length robes, which they remove mid-song.
-Yes, Lin-Manuel Miranda danced naked in the middle of Los Angeles.
+Miranda and Corden then proceed to perform the “Let the Sunshine In” portion of the song wearing nothing but glorious, floor-length robes, which they remove mid-song, revealing blurred-out genital regions obscuring what were actually nude briefs.
+Still, it was all very convincing.

 “I’ve never felt so free!”
 Miranda says afterward, shaking his blurred out genitalia to and fro.
 Let the sun shine, indeed.

-Note: CORRECTION: A previous version of this story stated James Corden and Lin-Manuel Miranda were naked during their performance, when they’d actually just used a bit of TV magic to look like they were.